zhaohuanqdcn/tp/docs/UserGuide.md

 Adds a participant into a meeting.

 Format: `addpart ci/CONTACT_INDEX mi/MEETING_INDEX`
-- Add the participant at the specified `CONTACT_INDEX` to a meeting at the specified `MEETING_INDEX` The `CONTACT_INDEX` and `MEETING_INDEX` refers to the index number shown in the currently displayed contact list and meeting list respectively.
+- Add the participant at the specified `CONTACT_INDEX` to a meeting at the specified `MEETING_INDEX`.
+  The `CONTACT_INDEX` and `MEETING_INDEX` refers to the index number shown in the currently displayed contact list and meeting list respectively.

 Examples: